GautamDeepak/EMM/EMM_Prac_06.md

 1. Open the Google Earth Engine environment by going to [https://code.earthengine.google.com] in the Chrome browser.

 2. Search for and import the "Hansen Forest" dataset and rename the image to "gfc2020" or copy the following script to the code editor.
-The script will improt the Hansen dataset.
-The Hansen et al. (2013) published Global Forest Change dataset in Earth Engine providing forest change, at 30 meters resolution, globally, between 2000 and 2014.
+The script will import the Hansen dataset.
+Hansen et al. (2013) published the Global Forest Change dataset in Earth Engine providing forest change, at 30 meters resolution, globally, between 2000 and 2014.
 Since then, the product is updated annually.

 ```JavaScript
 // import the recent Hansen dataset
 var gfc2020 = ee.Image("UMD/hansen/global_forest_change_2020_v1_8");
 ```

 3. As always, I recommend you read through the description of the dataset, do a generic print and Map.addLayer to get a feeling for the dataset.
-Explore the printed infomration and explore the map.
+Explore the printed information and explore the map.

 ```JavaScript
 // do a generic print and display of the data in the mapping panel